tomas-mazak/onair/README.md

 the network.

 The basic idea was to be able to let people around me know that I am on a video call so they don't disturb me.
-I wanted something that is easily noticed, so illuminated sign is great for that and I thought the famous radio "ON AIR" message would be a good fun (ha ha).
+I wanted something that is easily noticed, so an illuminated sign is great for that and I thought the famous radio "ON AIR" message would be a good fun (ha ha).
 I also wanted to be able to control it programatically, so I can automate it to illuminate when I have a zoom call